Rt. Hon. Thomas Conolly1

 Consanguinity Index=0.0%

-Evelyn Georgiana Mary Balfour was the daughter of James Maitland Balfour and Lady Blanche Mary Harriet Gascoyne-Cecil.1 She married John William Strutt, 3rd Baron Rayleigh of Terling Place, son of John James Strutt, 2nd Baron Rayleigh and Clara Elizabeth La Touche Vicars, on 19 July 1871.1 She died on 7 April 1934.1
+Evelyn Georgiana Mary Balfour was the daughter of James Maitland Balfour and Lady Blanche Mary Harriet Gascoyne-Cecil.1 She married John William Strutt, 3rd Baron Rayleigh of Terling Place, son of John James Strutt, 2nd Baron Rayleigh of Terling Place and Clara Elizabeth La Touche Vicars, on 19 July 1871.1 She died on 7 April 1934.1

 Children of Evelyn Georgiana Mary Balfour and John William Strutt, 3rd Baron Rayleigh of Terling Place